autotelic/fastify-hmac/README.md

 ## Default extractSignature Method

-The `extractSignature` method returns the HMAC signature string found in the request Signature header.
-This signature is compared to the calculated HMAC signature to validate message authenticity.
+The `extractSignature` method returns the HMAC signature string found in a request Signature header constructed according to [IETF draft standards][1].
+This signature is compared to the calculated HMAC signature from `constructSignatureString` to validate message authenticity.
 This method is called with one parameter, the fastify `request` object.

 The method uses an internal helper method `parseSignatureString` to destructure the Signature header string into an object.